-Wiring connections must be made as shown in the wiring diagram found inside the heater cabinet, and as shown in Figure 19.
+Wiring connections must be made as shown in the wiring diagram found inside the heater cabinet, and as shown in Figure 13.
 The heater must include a definite means of grounding and bonding.
-There is a ground lug inside the control box and a bonding lug on the side of the heater.
+There is a ground lug on the control panel and a bonding lug on the side of the heater.